chance-alvarado/arrhythmia-detector/README.md

 ## Introduction

 Cardiac arrhythmias occur when the electrical impulses of the heart don't function properly.
 These irregular impulses may manifest themselves as anxiety, fatigue, and dizziness.
-While some cases of cardiac arrhythmias are relatively harmless, others are indicative of learger issues including high blood pressure, diabetes, and heart attacks.
+While some cases of cardiac arrhythmias are relatively harmless, others are indicative of larger issues including high blood pressure, diabetes, and heart attacks.
 An electrocardiogram (ECG or EKG) is a tool medical professionals can use to visualize the electrical workings of the heart.
-Analsyis of these ECG signals accomponied by other testing measures allows for the diagnosis of cardiac problems such as arrhythmias.
+Analysis of these ECG signals accompanied by other testing measures allows for the diagnosis of cardiac problems such as arrhythmias.
 Quickly and accurately detecting cardiac arrhythmias through analyzing ECG signals would allow healthcare professionals to better apply appropriate intervention techniques

 ---